 Welcome to the Native Stars Basketball (NSB) Fundamental Training program website.
 On March 3, 2019, we will begin our 20th Annual Native Stars Basketball program.

 The Native Stars Basketball program is a fundamental basketball training program which concentrates on improving the basketball skill level of its student athletes.
 The NSB program is open to female and male basketball players (native and non-native).
-Girl's from 6th grade to 11th grade.
-Boy's from 6th grade to 9th grade.
+Girl's from 6th grade to 12th grade.
+Boy's from 6th grade to 9th grade (the NSB program accepts a maximum of 20 players each season).
 Our fundamental basketball workout location is in Phoenix, Arizona.
 Register online at: http://www.nativehoops.com/nativestarsregistration.html

 Our Mission Statement: The Native Stars Basketball program was founded in January 1999 for the purpose of giving young athletes the opportunity to improve their basketball skills through instruction, training and team competition.
 We are committed to preparing young athletes to succeed not only in basketball, but in every area of life by instilling the values of education, respect, discipline, hard work, dedication, team work, to have a positive attitude and to be a strong leader.
 Our Native Stars Basketball student athletes will work hard towards becoming good high school basketball players, with the dream and goal of playing basketball at the college level.